ibm-cloud-docs/assistant/intents.md

 1. Click **Add example** to save the example.

 1. Repeat the same process to add more examples.
-You can tab between each example.
+You can tab between examples.
 Provide at least 5 examples for each intent.
 The more examples you provide, the more accurate your application can be.

 1. When you have finished adding examples, click ![Close arrow](images/close_arrow.png) to finish creating the intent.